Topological generation of simple algebraic groups: Proof of Theorem

 \begin{itemize} \item[{\rm (a)}] $X_H$ contains a nonempty open subset of $X$; and \item[{\rm (b)}] $\{ x \in X \,:\, \mbox{$G(x) = H^g$ for some $g \in G$}\}$ is a generic subset of $X$. \end{itemize} \end{itemize} \end{thm}

+\begin{proof} If $\Delta$ is nonempty, then it is generic and so at most one of the three conclusions can hold.
+Therefore, we may assume that neither (i) nor (ii) holds.
+So $\Delta(k')$ is empty for every algebraically closed field extension $k'/k$, and $G(x)$ is $G$-irreducible for some $x \in X$.

-\begin{proof} We may assume $\Delta$ is empty and that $G(y)$ is $G$-irreducible for some $y \in X$.
-Since there are only finitely many conjugacy classes of parabolic subgroups, Lemma \ref{l:parabolic} implies that the set of $x \in X$ such that $G(x)$ is contained in a proper parabolic subgroup of $G$ is a proper closed subvariety of $X$.
+Let $X_{{\rm par}}$ be the set of tuples $x \in X$ such that $G(x)$ is contained in a proper parabolic subgroup of $G$.
+Since $G$ has only finitely many conjugacy classes of parabolic subgroups, Lemma \ref{l:parabolic} implies that $X_{{\rm par}}$ is a proper closed subvariety of $X$.